 • Use card stock or certificate paper -- standard 80gsm copier paper feels flimsy.
 Anything at 160gsm or above (or US "card stock" weight) gives the certificate physical presence

-• Print in colour -- the gold and phoenix templates lose all impact in greyscale.
+• Print in colour -- the Certificate of Achievement and Classic Diploma templates lose impact in greyscale, especially their decorative borders.
 If you do not have a colour printer, most office-supply stores (Staples, OfficeMax) and print shops will print for under $1 per page

 • Test print first -- printers clip edges differently.
 Print one copy on your actual paper to check margins before running the full batch